obeli-sk/obelisk-deploy-flyio/README.md

-# Obelisk deployment app for fly.io
+# Obelisk deployment app for Fly.io

 An [Obelisk](https://obeli.sk) [workflow](workflow/deployer-workflow/impl-flyio/src/lib.rs)
-that deploys an Obelisk app on fly.io.
+that deploys an Obelisk app on Fly.io.

+What it does:
+* Creates a new Fly.io app
+* Creates a VM with [MinIO](https://www.min.io) (for [litestream](https://litestream.io) testing)
+* Creates a volume, populates it using a temporary VM
+* Waits until the user submits application secrets
+* Deploys the Obelisk app including
+  * litestream replication to the MinIO VM
+  * a simple health check endpoint
+  * port forwarding to make the app's webhooks available
+* Waits until the health check is successful

 ## Setting up
 Set up environment variables based on [.envrc-example](.envrc-example).